Have a question? Well, maybe we’ve answered it here…

 - Which book was the hardest to write & why?

-- If you could go back and talk to yourself when you were beginning writer, what advice would you offer?
+- If you could go back and talk to yourself when you were starting out, what advice would you offer?

 - We would just remind ourselves to keep writing, and that we’ll get better with each project.
 It’s always important to remember in the thick of drafting that things get better with even the smallest revisions, and to just push through to get the book written.

-- What inspired you two to come together and co-author the Beautiful Bastard series?
+- What inspired you two to come together and co-author?

 - We met writing fanfiction in 2009.
 We admired each other’s writing and got along so well that we decided to collaborate.

 - There's going to be a Roomies movie?